opentox/loael-paper/loael.md

 ### Experimental variability versus prediction uncertainty

-Duplicated LOAEL values can be found in both datasets and there is a substantial number of 155 compounds with more than one LOAEL.
-These chemicals allow us to estimate the variability of experimental results within individual datasets and between datasets.
-Data with *identical* values (at five significant digits) in both datasets were excluded from variability analysis, because it it likely that they originate from the same experiments.
+Duplicated LOAEL values can be found in both databases and there is a substantial number of 155 compounds with more than one LOAEL.
+These chemicals allow us to estimate the variability of experimental results within individual databases and between databases.
+Data with *identical* values (at five significant digits) in both databases were excluded from variability analysis, because it it likely that they originate from the same experiments.

 ##### Intra database variability

+Both databases contain substances with multiple measurements, which allow the determination of experimental variabilities.
+For this purpose we have calculated the mean standard deviation of compounds with multiple measurements, which is roughly a factor of 2 for both databases.

 The Nestlé database has 567 LOAEL values for
 445 unique structures, 93 compounds have